ShivanshuKGupta/ShivanshuKGupta/README.md

 - 👋 Hi, I’m @ShivanshuKGupta
 - 👀 I’m interested in competitive programming and flutter development
 - 🌱 I’m currently pursuing my computer science degree from Indian Institute of Information Technology, Raichur
-- 💞️ I’m looking to collaborate on CP related repositories
+- 💞️ I’m looking to collaborate on CP and flutter related repositories
 - 📫 How to reach me:-
 - My Linkedin Profile : https://www.linkedin.com/in/shivanshukgupta/